Venkat-R7/Venkat-R7/README.md

 - 👋 Hi, I’m Venkat
-- 👀 I’m interested in Data analysis, machine learning and visualisation
+- 👀 I’m interested in Data analytics & visualisation, Data Integration and machine learning conceps
-- 🌱 I’m currently learning Data Science and Analytics
+- 🌱 I’m currently working on projects in Data Visualisation and analysis using Tableau
 - 💞️ I’m looking to collaborate on data analytics and visualisation projects
 - 📫 How to reach me emailvenkatr@gmail.com